Change Point Detection of Events in Molecular Simulations using dupin: Example Applications

-Figure~\ref{fig:poly} shows the CPD analysis for this system.
-The collapse of the polymer due to poor solvent can be seen in Figure~\ref{fig:poly} (a-e).
-The collapse \textit{looks} visually continuous, although the images show a collapse mediated by multiple intermediate, discrete steps, and the shape of the order parameter with time is sigmoidal.
-The offline detection scheme only detects the transition to the final snapshot of the simulation because fitting to the individual sections of the collapse does not sufficiently decrease the cost function.
-On the other hand, the ``ramp up'', ``growth'' and ``slow down'' behavior of the sigmoid leads to three events detected with online detection at frames 65, 95, and 140.
+Figure~\ref{fig:poly} (c - right) shows \pkg{dupin}'s ability to detect the collapse and its component parts in the case of online detection.
+For online detection the elbow cost plot would need to be shown for every frame.
+Instead, we show the relative improvement of cost inside the current window from adding a second change point in online detection.
+The formula used is $\xi = (c_1 - c_2) / c_0$ where $c_i$ is the cost for selecting $i$ change points.
+This approach yields independent cost curves for each window (detected event).
+When this proxy is high, it indicates that the current window is likely to contain a transition.
+The ``ramp up'', ``growth'' and ``slow down'' behavior of the sigmoid leads to three events detected with online detection at frames 65, 95, and 140.
 This granularity results from the max signal length of 50, which increases the relative reduction in cost for fitting to the three sections of the polymer collapse.
 Processing the entire trajectory for online detection took 820 milliseconds ($\pm 3.12 \mu s$) on a single core of a 3.0 GHz Intel Xeon Gold 6154.
 This speed is sufficiently fast to use in real time applications such as autonomously triggering simulation protocols during a simulation.
-Figure~\ref{fig:poly} (f-g) shows \pkg{dupin}'s ability to detect the collapse and its component parts in the case of online detection.
-Figure~\ref{fig:poly} (h) shows the cost associated with the choice of optimum $n$ (number of change points) for offline detection.
-Likewise Figure~\ref{fig:poly} (i) shows the attempt to detect an elbow in the online case with a proxy for the cost plot, which otherwise would need to be shown for every frame.